 Other symptoms

 Low self-esteem and a sense of inadequacy inhibit these people in social situations, especially new ones.
 They hold back in interactions with new people because they think of themselves as socially inept, unappealing, and inferior to others.
-They tend to be quiet and timid because they tend to think that if they say anything, others will say it is wrong.
+They are typically quiet and timid because they think that if they say anything, others will say it is wrong.

 People with avoidant personality disorder long for social interaction but fear placing their well-being in the hands of others.
-Because these people with avoidant personality limit their interactions with others, they tend to be relatively isolated and to lack a social network that could help them when they need it.
+Because these people with avoidant personality disorder limit their interactions with others, they are relatively isolated and lack a social network that could help them when they need it.

 Diagnosis of Avoidant Personality Disorder

-For doctors to diagnose avoidant personality disorder, people must persistently avoid social contact, feel inadequate, and be hypersensitive to criticism and rejection, as shown by at least four of the following:
+For doctors to diagnose avoidant personality disorder, people must persistently avoid social contact, feel inadequate, and be hypersensitive to criticism and rejection, as shown by at least 4 of the following:

 They avoid job-related activities that involve interpersonal contact because they fear that they will be criticized or rejected or that people will disapprove of them.